-The nominal debt to GDP3 ratio also increased by 8.9 percentage points to 88.4 percent at the end of 2021.
+The nominal debt to GDP ratio also increased by 8.9 percentage points to 88.4 percent at the end of 2021.
 Notwithstanding the sharp rise in the overall stock of outstanding debt, the Government was able to service its debt obligation on a timely basis during the period.

-The external debt portfolio recorded disbursements totalling \$328.2 million during the period under review.
-The major categories included: World Bank (IDA) 75.4 percent, CDB 13.0 percent, and IMF 9.6 percent and the remaining 2.0 percent was from OPEC and Kuwait Fund for Arab Development.
+Total loan disbursements received from external creditors amounted to \$325.7 million during the period under review.
+The major categories included: World Bank (IDA) 75.2 percent, CDB 13.1 percent, and IMF 9.6 percent and the remaining 2.1 percent was from OPEC and Kuwait Fund for Arab Development.

-The domestic debt portfolio recorded one loan disbursement in the form of a short-term ECCB advance in the amount of \$20.0 million.
-Total bonds and notes issued during the period amounted to \$86.3 million.
-Additionally, an amount of \$19.54 million in bullet bonds was repaid during the year.
+Loan receipts recorded under the domestic debt portfolio was in the form of a short-term ECCB advance in the amount of \$20.0 million.
+Additionally, total bonds and notes issued during the period amounted to \$86.3 million and there was an amount of \$19.54 million in bullets bonds repaid.

-Central Government's total debt service4 increased by 7.6 percent, driven by a 12.5 percent increase in amortisation payments, while interest expense decreased by 4.3 percent.
-The external component of debt service varied significantly from the budget amount due mainly to the following reasons: there were some direct offsetting of debt service payments on some loans contracted with the CDB, IMF and IDA; amounts that were budgeted for debt service payments did not materialize as the Government benefitted from debt service forbearance (totaling USD 3.7 million) as a result of its participation in the G20 Group and Paris Club Debt Service Suspension Initiative (DSSI) for IDA eligible and all Least Developed Countries which was launched in 2020 and was extended to December 31, 2021.
+Central Government's total debt service (external plus domestic) increased by 7.6 percent, attributed mainly to an increase in amortization payments by 12.5 percent, while interest expense decreased by 4.3 percent.
+Notwithstanding this, the Government benefitted from external debt service forbearance (totaling USD 3.7 million) as a result of participation in the G20 Group and Paris Club Debt Service Suspension Initiative (DSSI) for IDA eligible and all Least Developed Countries which was launched in 2020 and was extended to December 31, 2021.

 There were no new loans contracted or disbursed to any Public Corporation during the period.
-However, a few of these entities did not honor their debt obligations as they became due during the year.
+However, a few of these entities did not honor their debt obligations as they became due during 2021.

-3 GDP was rebased from 2006 prices to 2018 prices in December 2021
+&lt;sup>4 GDP has been rebased from 2006 prices to 2018 prices in December 2021

-4 In keeping with international best practices, sinking fund contributions were subtracted from debt servicing.
+&lt;sup>5 In keeping with international best practices, sinking fund contributions were subtracted from debt servicing.